squarism/squarism.github.io/questions/index.markdown

 - Use CSS resets
 - Understand HTML5 <a href="https://github.com/Modernizr/Modernizr/wiki/HTML5-Cross-Browser-Polyfills">polyfills</a>
 - Do a <a href="https://github.com/paulirish/lazyweb-requests">lazyweb_request</a> for Paul
+- Understand sass/bourbon/etc.

-### Ajax/Javascript
+### Javascript

 - <del datetime="2012-09-06T15:42:02+00:00">Use comet for pubsub, ie: database trigger, avoid polling in client.
 Can use in many projects: cat_faucet, daemonizing punc (screen scraping) and others.</del>  I create a polling avoidance app called <a href="https://github.com/squarism/pollpole">pollpole</a> which used Faye instead.
+This entry was so old is was filed under AJAX which no one even talks like that anymore.
+- Grok React.
+A todo app to start with.
+Finish udemy course.
+- React shopping cart.
+I could do the API in 3 languages (eventually) but the frontend would be a struggle.

 ### Node

-- Take an example Sinatra app from the web and write it in Node.
+- <del datetime="2017-01-12">Take an example Sinatra app from the web and write it in Node.</del>  No one cares.
+Alt-rails is Go/Elixir right now.
 - How could I write an app that reacts to events like when nodes come online?
 I mean, behave like Zeroconf.
 Peer up etc.
-- Is the sweet spot low-level message routing?
+- Is the sweet spot low-level message routing and small utilities?
 - Rails gives you so much, why and when would I pick Node?
 What's the killer use case?

+### Elixir
+- Everything.
+Read the book.
+- Start on phoenix.
+Translate rails experience -> phoenix.

 ### Golang